-Intellectual property rights do not necessarily address all potential threats to our business.
+Our intellectual property rights do not necessarily protect against all potential threats to our business.

 The degree of future protection afforded by our intellectual property rights is uncertain because intellectual property rights have limitations, and may not adequately protect our business.
-The following examples are illustrative:
+These risks and uncertainties include the following:

-- others may be able to make compounds or formulations that are similar to our product candidates but that are not covered by the claims of any patents, should they issue, that we own or control; - we or any strategic partners might not have been the first to make the inventions covered by the issued patents or pending patent applications that we own or control; - we might not have been the first to file patent applications covering certain of the inventions we own or control; - others may independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights;
+• others may be able to make compounds or formulations that are similar to our product candidates but that are not covered by the claims of any patents, should they issue, that we own or control;

-- pending patent applications that we own or control may not lead to issued patents; - issued patents that we own or control may be held invalid or unenforceable as a result of legal challenges; - our competitors might conduct research and development activities in the United States and other countries that provide a safe harbor from patent infringement claims for certain research and development activities, as well as in countries where we do not have patent rights and then use the information learned from such activities to develop competitive drugs for sale in our major commercial markets; - we may not develop additional proprietary technologies that are patentable; and - the patents of others may have an adverse effect on our business.
+- we or any strategic partners might not have been the first to make the inventions covered by the issued patents or pending patent applications that we own or control; - we might not have been the first to file patent applications covering certain of the product candidates or inventions we own or control; - others may independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights; - pending patent applications that we own or control may not lead to issued patents; - issued patents that we own or control may be held invalid or unenforceable as a result of legal challenges; - our competitors might conduct research and development activities in the United States and other countries that provide a safe harbor from patent infringement claims for certain research and development activities, as well as in countries where we do not have patent rights and then use the information learned from such activities to develop competitive drugs for sale in our major commercial markets; - we may not develop additional proprietary technologies that are patentable; and - the patents of others may have an adverse effect on our business.